skawo/GodMode9-with-Cartridge-Fixer/README.md

 You can hold Y when selecting this option to enable logging.
 Logs are saved to `/gm9/out`.<br>
 You can hold SELECT when selecting this option to make refresh run on EVERY read (not typically recommended).

 The time it takes to restore a cartridge depends on how corrupted it is.
 As long as the "Current hash" value is changing, the program is doing its thing.
-If "Current hash" stops updating, the refresh function has stopped working and the cartridge cannot be saved.
+If "Current hash" stops updating, the refresh function has stopped working and you should cancel the operation.
+Try to use the SELECT mode.
+If that still doesn't work, hold SELECT and use the "Copy to `gm9/out`" option, then contact me on my <a href="discord.gg/d9gNnBHvBb">Discord</a>.

 <b>Credits:</b><br>
 Skawo - Programming<br>